abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 [Status codes cheatsheet](https://www.restapitutorial.com/httpstatuscodes.html)

 ### Methods/Verbs
-They are **just a hint** about the action we will perform for the request on the resource.
+They specify the action we will perform for the request on the resource.
+They are not merely a hint but servers act upon them.
+Ex - `HEAD` request's response will always be only headers and no body will be sent by the server back.

 ```txt
 GET - read